JnanaPhani/automode_webpage/helper_app/packaging/README.md

 ## Layout

-- `windows/` – PyInstaller spec and helper scripts for generating a standalone `.exe` bundle.
+- `windows/` – PyInstaller spec and helper scripts for generating a standalone `.exe` bundle, plus a zip-packaging helper for distribution.
 Future milestones will add a tray/service wrapper and MSI installer.
 - `mac/` – Placeholder for macOS builds.
 We will use PyInstaller (or Briefcase) to output a `.app` bundle and ship a LaunchAgent for auto-start.
 - `linux/` – PyInstaller spec plus scripts for producing the runnable bundle **and** an AppImage wrapper; `.deb` packaging will build on top of this output.